Please be our guest — visit our blog

-Please JOIN US on Friday, December 9th at 8:00 pm, for a rollicking wrap-up concert celebrating our last 20 years of playing insanely great folk music tunes and songs from around the world!
+Kootenay Folk!
+Please JOIN US on Saturday, January 21st at 7:30 pm, for a rollicking midwinter Kootenays concert of insanely great folk music tunes and songs from around the world!

-Be prepared for a rousing revue of the best tunes from the past 20 years, along with some great new songs and instrumentals.
+Come prepared for a rousing revue of the best of our tunes from the past 25 years, along with some great new topical songs and instrumentals.
 Some of our original numbers have evolved so radically over the past two decades, you might not even recognize them!
 Folk music truly is a living, breathing creature — in our case, breathing fire~~~!

 What a great year this has been!
 We played a some great St. Patrick's Day gigs, including the legendary Blarney Stone in historic Gastown.
 What a night that was!
 Thanks too, to the fantastic troupe of Irish dancers , Eire Born, whose terpsichorian fireworks lit up the room to complement our high energy Celtic music throughout the evening.

 This is a real milestone year for us!
-The Wheat in the Barley played its first ever Celtic and Slavic tunes at a seaside pub in White Rock a little over 20 years ago, and to celebrate these two decades of doing unspeakable things to fiddle tunes, we gave a special concert and threw a party on Saturday, April 2nd.
+The Wheat in the Barley played its first ever Celtic and Slavic tunes at a seaside pub in White Rock a little over 27 years ago, and to celebrate these decades of doing unspeakable things to fiddle tunes, we gave a special concert and threw a party last year on June 25th in White Rock.

-Of course it would have to be at our home venue, the Coast Capital White Rock Playhouse, a venerable community theater with fabulous natural acoustics.
-The concert was sold out days in advance, and the after party went on into the wee hours at the nearby Elks Club, where we've also graced the stage in their fine upstairs lounge many times over the years.
+Of course it would have to be at our favourite venue, the White Rock Elks Club, where we've also graced the stage in their fine upstairs lounge many times over the years.

-We were delighted to have two old friends join us for the concert, Medderick, who sang a very moving set at the end of the first half of the show, and Juno winner Neil Harnett, who opened the second half.
-These fine singer-songwriters graced the last three of our CDs as guest vocalists, and added a very special flavour to each one, for which we are forever grateful.
+We were delighted to have two new friends join us for the concert, calling themselves St. Cecilia, who sang a very moving set in the first half of the show.
+These fine singer-songwriters graced the opening set on harp and guitar, and added a very special flavour to the evening's festivities.

 It was especially gratifying that, also in April, the band was honoured by White Rock City Council with a special plaque commorating these past 20 years of playing great traditional (and not so much) acoustic music for so many live music events throughout White Rock and the surrounding communities.
 White Rock, we love you too!

-Over the past few years we have had the honour to perform at some wonderful events all across western Canada.
-On the heels of major concerts in 2014 in Princeton and Osoyoos, on Cortes Island, at Char's Landing in Port Alberni, in Langley, Clearwater, Revelstoke and Kamloops, we wrapped up the summer with a rollicking mainstage appearance at the fabulous Canmore Highland Games.
+Over the past dozen years we have had the honour to perform at some wonderful events all across western Canada.
+Major concerts in 2014 in Princeton and Osoyoos, on Cortes Island, at Char's Landing in Port Alberni, in Langley, Clearwater, Revelstoke and Kamloops, culminated in 2014 with a rollicking mainstage appearance at the fabulous Canmore Highland Games.
 Can't wait to return, with our kilts on!!
 On the way home, we stopped to play an exciting evening in at the St. James Gate Irish Pub in Banff.
 Now that was a righteous road trip!

-The biggest highlight of our tours in 2015 was a sold-out concert on May 1st at the gorgeous Kelowna Civic Theatre, situated right on the lake shore, where we were given a rousing welcome from over 950 excited new fans.
-One of them happened to be ace photographer Guy Scott, who kindly gifted us a huge file of live action shots, a few of which you'll find soon on our media pages.
+The biggest highlight of our tours in 2015 was a sold-out concert on May 1st at the gorgeous Kelowna Civic Theatre, situated right on the lake shore, where we were given a rousing welcome from nearly a thousand excited new fans.
+One of them happened to be ace photographer Guy Scott, who kindly gifted us a huge file of live action shots, a few of which you'll find on our media pages.

 Concert Highlights from 2016: